 Propagation: This succulent is generally started by leaves or stem cuttings.
 It can also be grown from seeds and offsets.
 The easiest way is to propagate C. capitella subsp. nodulosa from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
-These processes are most successful if done at the beginning of its active growth period.
+These processes are most successful if done at the beginning of the period of active growth.
 Sow the seeds in the spring or summer.
 Propagating by dividing offsets is very easy because the parent plant has already done most of the work for you.

 Learn more at How to Grow and Care for Crassula.

 C. capitella subsp. nodulosa is nontoxic to people and pets.

 - Back to genus Crassula

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus